AMAURIPH

 2. Color blocking: the contrast between colors

 To give you a better idea, you can spot complementary colors by looking at a color wheel.
-We call complementaries all the opposites colors on the spectrum.
+We call complementaries all the opposite colors on the spectrum.

 In photography, the contrast obtained with complementary colors can be more or less evident.
 If we are talking about product photography or advertising, it is common to use full and vivid colors – like in the photos below – to accentuate the subject.